WallishM/carbon-comparator-backend/README.md

   - framework : express

-The backend is in an other repo.
+The frontend is in an other repo.

 Feel free to contact me to give a constructive feedback.
 I will stop to learn when I will be dead :)